GridTools/concepts/GTScript-Parallel-model.md

         b[i, j, k] = 2 * a[i, j, k]
 ```

-where `parfor` means that there is no guarantee of the order in which the iteration is performed.
+where `parfor` implies no guarantee on the order of execution.

 ### Variable declarations